Trip killer: Serotonin 5-HT_{2A} receptor antagonists

 Cyproheptadine, a non-selective serotonin receptor antagonist including of the serotonin 5-HT_{2A} receptor, is used as an antidote in the treatment of serotonin syndrome (serotonin toxicity) caused by serotonergic drugs, including the toxicity of serotonergic psychedelics like the NBOMe drugs.
 A positron emission tomography (PET) study found 85 to 95% blockade of serotonin 5-HT_{2} receptors with cyproheptadine at a total dose of 12 to 18 mg/day.
 Certain other serotonin receptor antagonists, like chlorpromazine, have also been used to treat serotonin syndrome.
 Cyproheptadine might be useful as a serotonergic psychedelic antidote.
 However, a few small studies on cyproheptadine as an antagonist of the hallucinogenic effects of DMT have been inconsistent and inconclusive, as well as complicated by the drug's pronounced antihistamine sedative effects.

+Serotonin 5-HT_{2A} receptor antagonists that have been found to block the psychedelic-like effects of serotonergic psychedelics in animals but have not necessarily been tested for such purposes in humans include cinanserin, clozapine, loxapine, metergoline, metitepine (methiothepin), mianserin, pirenperone, pizotifen, ritanserin, and seganserin, among others.

 Non-hallucinogenic partial agonists of the serotonin 5-HT_{2A} receptor with sufficiently low intrinsic activity, such as 2-bromo-LSD (bromolysergide; BOL-148) and lisuride, are effective in blocking the hallucinogenic-related effects of psychedelics in animals and/or humans as well.
 However, it has been argued that lisuride may actually be a psychedelic or hallucinogen itself at sufficiently high doses in humans.

 Serotonergic psychedelics are being developed as novel treatments for psychiatric disorders and other conditions such as depression.
 A practical limitation in terms of clinical use of many major psychedelics, for instance psilocybin, LSD, and mescaline, is their long durations of action (4–12 hours), which may require a whole day of clinical monitoring.
 In relation to this, shorter-acting psychedelics, like DMT, 5-MeO-DMT (mebufotenin), and bretisilocin (5-fluoro-MET; GM-2505), are also being investigated for potential therapeutic use.
 However, an alternative approach that is being investigated is use of serotonin 5-HT_{2A} receptor antagonists like ketanserin as trip killers to shorten the experiences of psychedelics.
-In a clinical trial, ketanserin given 1 hour after LSD shortened its duration from 8.5 hours to 3.5 hours (by ~60%).
+In a clinical trial, ketanserin given 1 hour after LSD shortened its duration from 8.5 hours to 3.5 hours (i.e., by roughly 60%).
 It did not modify the pharmacokinetics of LSD, and its side effects, such as nasal congestion, were minimal.